-Lambda Labs raises $15M for AI-optimized hardware infrastructure
+Lambda raises $24.5M for AI-optimized hardware infrastructure

 Join executive leaders at the Conversational AI & Intelligent AI Assistants Summit, presented by Five9.
 Watch now!

-Lambda Labs, an AI infrastructure company, this week announced it has raised $15 million in a venture funding round.
-This latest investment brings the company’s total raised to $19 million, following a $4 million investment from Gradient Ventures and Bloomberg Data.
+Lambda, an AI infrastructure company, this week announced it raised $15 million in a venture funding round from 1517, Gradient Ventures, Razer, Bloomberg Beta, Georges Harik, and others, plus a $9.5 million debt facility.
+The $24.5 million investment brings the company’s total raised to $28.5 million, following an earlier $4 million seed tranche.

 In 2013, San Francisco, California-based Lambda controversially launched a facial recognition API for developers working on apps for Google Glass, Google’s ill-fated heads-up augmented reality display.
 The API — which soon expanded to other platforms — enabled apps to do things like “remember this face” and “find your friends in a crowd,” Lambda CEO Stephen Balaban told TechCrunch at the time.
 The API has been used by thousands of developers and was, at least at one point, seeing over 5 million API calls per month.

 Since then, however, Lambda has pivoted to selling hardware systems designed for AI, machine learning, and deep learning applications.
 Among these are the TensorBook, a laptop with a dedicated GPU, and a workstation product with up to four desktop-class GPUs for AI training.
-Lambda also offers servers, including one designed to be shared between teams and another, called Echelon, that Balaban describes as “datacenter-scale.”
+Lambda also offers servers, including one designed to be shared between teams and a server cluster, called Echelon, that Balaban describes as “datacenter-scale.”

-“Machine learning teams spend a huge amount of their time building and managing their own compute infrastructure,” Balaban said during a showcase at VentureBeat’s Transform 2021 conference.
-“If they’re using on-premises infrastructure, they’re spending time designing servers and workstations, buying and sourcing GPUs and CPUs, negotiating with vendors, understanding power and cooling, and then doing actual deployments in the datacenter.
-If they’re running their infrastructure in the cloud, they need to spend time designing the machine images to deploy with that instance, write provisioning scripts, and keep those machine images up to date.
-Basically, [companies are] paying a bunch of money to people who have Ph.D.s in computer science to do Linux system administration for you.
-And having your machine learning team do Linux system administration just doesn’t make sense.”
+“We initially created a facial recognition API, a deep learning-powered image editor called Dreamscope, and, because of the experience of running our own GPU infrastructure, decided to offer preconfigured workstations and servers,” Balaban told VentureBeat via email.
+“We provide the infrastructure — laptops, workstations, and servers — so that our customers can focus on training models and building value for their customers.
+Most companies get distracted by building huge infrastructure teams when they should be building huge machine learning teams to use infrastructure that’s easier to manage.”

 Software plus hardware